scofield7419/scofield7419.github.io/_pages/home.md

 ### Advertising

 **I am constantly looking for collaborations.**
-If you are a Ph.D student, and interested in what I am doing now, you can make contact with me.
+Hit me up, if you are a Ph.D/master/bachelor student and interested in what I am doing now.
-If you are from Chinese universities, there are also vacancies for research interns (aka., CSC-funded joint PhD project).
+When you are from Chinese universities, there are also vacancies for research interns (aka., CSC-funded joint PhD project).
 Please describe your research status and attach your resume.
 {: .text-justify}